apache/druid/docs/content/operations/druid-console.md

 ## Query

-The SQL view lets you issue direct DruidSQL queries and display the results as a simple table.
+The query view lets you issue direct DruidSQL queries and display the results as a simple table.

 ![query-sql](./img/11-query-sql.png)

-The SQL view can also issue queries in Druid's native query format, which is JSON over HTTP.
-To send a native Druid query, you must start your query with { and in the format of JSON.
+The query view can also issue queries in Druid's native query format, which is JSON over HTTP.
+To send a native Druid query, you must start your query with `{` and format it as JSON.

 ![query-rune](./img/12-query-rune.png)